GilaCMS/docs/source/api.rst

     .. method:: stylesheet($href)

-        (static) Adds a new stylesheet link that is printed later from view::head().
+        (static) Adds a new stylesheet link that is printed later from View::head().

         :param string $href: The href attribute from the link.